 When to Seek Professional Advice

 Deciding whether to repair or replace isn't always easy, but you can make the call by looking for signs of furnace failure and comparing costs.
-No matter what you choose, the goals are the same – dependable heat, improved efficiency and confidence.
+No matter what you choose, the goals are the same – dependable heat, improved efficiency and comfort.